nopnop2002/esp-idf-ftpClient/README.md

 ![config-app](https://user-images.githubusercontent.com/6020549/165466556-7c5770da-e75b-4aa8-a49f-43c975233809.jpg)

 ## File System Selection
-ESP32 supports the following file systems.
+This project supports the following file systems.
 You can select any one using menuconfig.
 - SPIFFS file system on Builtin SPI Flash Menory
 - FAT file system on Builtin SPI Flash Menory